On this page

 That isn't the only example of turning a large content into micro-content.
 You can turn pieces of podcasts into Instagram posts or TikToks.
 Take a look at how FreshBooks accounting software does that using their popular podcast “I Make A Living”.
 FreshBooks takes interesting parts of conversations from the podcast and posts them on its official Instagram page as small audio clips.
 That only helps existing content reach a new audience, but can also drive new listeners to the podcast from Instagram.
 Alternatively, you can take multiple blogs about a topic and create a pillar page, especially if your content is technical.
 Levison Enterprises, an electronic assembly manufacturer, repurposed their blogs to create an easy-to-digest pillar page.

 Image Source: FreshBooks Instagram

-Another great way to turn large content into micro-content is by providing Tweet options in your blog posts.
+Another great way to turn large content into micro-content is by providing Tweet options in your blog posts or guest posts.